rogargon/myrecommendations/README.md

 {% endblock %}
 ```

 With this, we have implemented everything needed to suport the 'I register a restaurant' step.
-If we execute
-**behave**, 3 steps now pass and the following error message is the output for the failing step:
+If we execute **behave**, 3 steps now pass and the following error message is the output for the failing step:

 ```text
 ImproperlyConfigured: No URL to redirect to.
 Either provide a url or define a get_absolute_url method on the Model.
 ```

+### Restaurant Details Step ###

 This is because Django doesn't know what to after the restaurant is created.
-The default behaviour is to redirect
-the user to the view displaying the newly created model entity and the way to determine that URL is by calling
-the 'get_absolute_url' method for the model.
+The default behaviour is to redirect the user to the view displaying the newly created model entity and the way to determine that URL is by calling the 'get_absolute_url' method for the model.
 We will thus add in *myrestaurants/model.py*:

 ```python
 from django.db import models